Oceania

 Micronesia

 Made up of over 600 islands spread across thousands of miles in the Pacific ocean, Micronesia features some of the most diverse cultural and environmental conditions, as well as an incredibly gorgeous landscape and scenery.
-Thanks to its exquisite location and nature, Micronesia has some of the world’s best diving areas as well as ideal conditions for almost all water sports and activities.

 In addition to the gorgeous water of the Pacific with its infinite possibilities, Micronesia also features an incredible history and historical attractions that will definitely tempt the history enthusiast in you.
-But don’t get too busy diving and exploring the underwater wonders without making time for exploring the on-land culinary wonder that is the Micronesian cuisine.
-Indulging yourself in the local Micronesian cuisine with all of its extremely unique delights is, for sure, going to be an adventure on its own.
+But don’t get too busy diving and exploring the underwater wonders without making time for exploring the on-land culinary wonder that is Micronesian cuisine.

 The Marshall Islands

-Located between Hawaii and the Philippines in the central Pacific Ocean, the Marshall Islands are made up of two long chains of volcanic islands that mount up to around 1,200 islands, coral atolls, and islets spanning over 750,000 square miles.
-With an exquisite location like this, it is no surprise that the Marshall Islands have been repeatedly named as one of the world’s best diving spots thanks to the incredible coral reefs and underwater life forms as well fascinating wrecks and ruins found there.
-Even if you are too intimidated to dive too deep, the Marshall Islands’ crystal clear waters will give you unbelievable visibility into the wild underwater world of the Pacific.
+With an exquisite location like this, it is no surprise that the Marshall Islands have been repeatedly named as one of the world’s best diving spots thanks to the incredible coral reefs and underwater life forms as well as fascinating wrecks and ruins found there.
+Even if you are too intimidated to dive too deep, the Marshall Island’s crystal clear waters will give you unbelievable visibility into the wild underwater world of the Pacific.

-Aside from swimming, snorkeling, and diving, the Marshall Islands also offer perfect conditions for fishing as the water of the islands is home to over 1000 fish species, so fishing there, you are basically guaranteed a catch.
+Aside from swimming, snorkeling, and diving, the Marshall Islands also offer perfect conditions for fishing as the water of the islands is home to over 1000 fish species, so fishing there, you are guaranteed a catch.

 Kiribati